ammawla/PanelDoC/README.md

 This file contains information for running and interpreting results from depth of coverage based CNV calling as described in Nord et al., 2011 (Pubmed ID: 21486468).
 All the R scripts described are as described in the manuscript, however, no guarantees are made as to their use on other coverage data.
-Any questions can be sent to asnord@ucdavsi.edu if you need using these scripts.
+Any questions can be sent to asnord@ucdavis.edu if you need using these scripts.

 There are two scripts files that are necessary: